mosaicml/composer/composer/algorithms/mixup/README.md

 To prevent this from happening for MixUp, our implementation of MixUp (1) occurs on the GPU and (2) uses the same `t` for all examples in the minibatch.
 Doing so avoids putting additional work on the CPU (since augmentation occurs on the GPU) and minimizes additional work on the GPU (since all images are handled uniformly within a batch).

+> ✅ MixUp Improves the Tradeoff Between Quality and Training Speed
+>
+> In our experiments, MixUp improves the attainable tradeoffs between training speed and the final quality of the trained model.
+> We recommend MixUp for image classification tasks.

 > 🚧 MixUp Requires a Small Amount of Additional GPU Compute and Memory
 >
 > MixUp requires a small amount of additional GPU compute and memory to produce the mixed-up batch.